 - Since I speak English, you do not need an interpreter;

-- Because my legal praxis is located in Switzerland, the visa appeal correspondence will be delivered just within 1 working day (and not within weeks or even months in the case you/a third person on your behalf would appeal from outside of Switzerland).
+- Because my legal practice is located in Switzerland, the visa appeal correspondence will be delivered just within 1 working day (and not within weeks or even months in the case you/a third person on your behalf would appeal from outside of Switzerland).

 If you want I help you with a visa rejection case, please contact me through the contact form below, and describe briefly your situation.
 I want you to consider that – before I begin to work on the case – I ask for an advanced payment (normally 3-5 hours).
 If my work exceeds this payment, the difference shall be paid, otherwise there will be a refund.
 The advanced payment corresponds the legal practice in Switzerland.